-Abstract-This paper develops and evaluates search and optimization techniques for auto-tuning 3D stencil (nearest-neighbor) computations on GPUs.
+This paper develops and evaluates search and optimization techniques for auto-tuning 3D stencil (nearest-neighbor) computations on GPUs.
 Observations indicate that parameter tuning is necessary for heterogeneous GPUs to achieve optimal performance with respect to a search space.
 Our proposed framework takes a most concise specification of stencil behavior from the user as a single formula, auto-generates tunable code from it, systematically searches for the best configuration and generates the code with optimal parameter configurations for different GPUs.
 This auto-tuning approach guarantees adaptive performance for different generations of GPUs while greatly enhancing programmer productivity.
-Experimental results show that the delivered floating point performance is very close to previous handcrafted work and outperforms other autotuned stencil codes by a large margin.
-Furthermore, heterogeneous GPU clusters are shown to exhibit the highest performance for dissimilar tuning parameters leveraging proportional partitioning relative to single-GPU performance.
+Experimental results show that the delivered floating point performance is very close to previous handcrafted work and outperforms other auto-tuned stencil codes by a large margin.